Positive

 Psychology

-Positive Psychology recognizes that at best we might able to eradicate all symptoms of anxiety, depression, or whatever ails you.
+Positive Psychology recognizes that at best we might able to eradicate all symptoms of anxiety, depression, or whatever else ails you.
 Does less depression really equal more happiness?
-Intuitively we might answer, yes, of course!
-The next question will be how do I keep my depression symptoms from re-emerging?
+Intuitively we might answer, yes, of course - but does it really?!
+The next question will be how do I keep depression symptoms from re-emerging?
 What role does happiness play there?
-Positive Psychology suggests that more competence, meaning, or purpose equates to a better life.
-Are these happiness basis possibly more sustainable and robust in everyday living?
+Positive Psychology suggests that the level of ones competence, meaning, or purpose correlates to a better - happier - life.
+Are these happiness bases possibly sustainable and robust in everyday living?
+I say, yes!

 Speaking of happiness, how do You define happiness?
-Is it a new suit, a better car, a nice massage?
-Or do you derive happiness from competency at work (or play for that matter), or a defined and deep sense of meaning rooted in the knowledge of what your strengths are and putting them at service for something other than yourself?
+Is it buying something new, a better car, a nice massage?
+Or do you derive happiness from competency at work (or play for that matter), or a defined and deep sense of meaning rooted in the knowledge of what your strengths are and putting them at the service for something other than yourself?

-My approach to utilizing Positive Psychology is focused on more than providing you with pain relief from your symptoms.
-It is as much concerned with identifying and utilizing your strengths to result in a more pleasurable, good, and meaningful life.
+My approach to utilizing Positive Psychology is focused on much more than providing you with pain relief from your symptoms.
+Rather, it is focused on your achievement of a sustainable more pleasurable and more meaningful life.

 Cognitive Behavioral Services (CBT)